RuneSchool/RuneSchool.github.io/_posts/2024-4-18-punctuation.md

 exclamation ᛬᛬
 ```

-From this minimal basis, people could add things.
-But I think it's more important to agree on some very minimal basics.
+From here, people could add things.
+But I think it's important to agree on some very minimal basics.

 If it's good enough for Cormac, it's good enough for me.